nen-tech/aws-with-python/README.md

 # aws-with-python
-This automates AWS with Python using the ACG course.
+This automates AWS with Python3 using the ACG course.